Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

-Due to the way global loads and stores work on the GPU, what actually affects performance is not the number of data points accessed, but rather the number of cache lines (of size 32 bytes) that are accessed.
-We used a simple heuristic reordering of data points that takes this into account.
+Due to the way loads and stores work on the GPU, what actually affects performance is not the number of data points accessed, but rather the number of cache lines (of size 32 bytes on the hardware used) that are accessed.
+A simple heuristic reordering of data points is used to account for this.

-The idea is to group data points together that are read/written by the same set of blocks, especially a set of more than one block, since any inefficiencies in that case will count more than once.
-To achieve this, we simply sort the data points by the number of partitions that write them, and within this, the indices of the partitions themselves.
+The idea is to group data points together (in a contiguous chunk of memory) that are read/written by the same set of blocks: this makes them more likely to be loaded in the same cache line.
+This is even more important when more blocks access the same group of data points (set elements on the boundary), since then inefficiencies will worsen performance for each of these blocks.
+As a simple heuristic, we group data points with the same number of blocks that access them together (by sorting), and within these groups, we sort by the indices of the accessing blocks lexicographically.